 - Shadow Theatre Masterclass with Fabrizio, Mime and Nola Rae

-- Mask Training with Ollie Crick and Bim Mason
+- Mask Training with Ollie Crick, Bim Mason & Vamos

-- Clown Training with Franki Anderson, Hearts and Minds, Tin Arts and numerous other clowns.
+- Clown Training with Franki Anderson, Gaulier, Didier Danthois, Rachael Caine, Angela de Castro, Moshe Cohen, Gerry Flannagan, Jonathan Kay, Hearts and Minds, Tin Arts.

 - Story Telling Masterclass with the Human Givens College.